 Kirklees Linking Programme follows a programme of linking called Carry My Story; this is a cohesion project working within schools and their neighbourhoods, with the aim of linking schools, parents and refugees through the exchange of personal and community stories.
 The programme has been running since 2006 and is going from strength to strength.
 In 2019/20, we were excited to see engagement increase to a fabulous 54 classes from 35 schools; over 1,500 children even in the turbulent 2020-21 academic year we have had a really positive response from schools, engaging 52 classes.
 We are really looking forward to continuing our Linking in 2021-22 and welcoming more schools onboard.
 There is a real buzz around this programme, linking members of the community of all ages from across the area.
 We have been able to continue some of the exchanges, in a socially distanced way, even through lockdown.
 Our programme was recently mentioned in the Schools of Sanctuary newsletter, which you can read about here.

 Each school links together with one another and/or a local community group.
 Many involve parents or family members throughout the programme.
-Schools and their partners explored personal stories of identity which are related to the 4 Key Questions.
+Schools and their partners explore personal stories of identity which are related to the 4 Key Questions.
 These stories are exchanged with their linked partners and some are selected for interpretation.
 So schools are quite literally carrying one another’s stories and the stories of refugees, thinking about them, learning from them and giving them back in the form of a song, dance, play, artwork or presentation.
 You can a short film inspired by Abed’s story here .
 These interpretations are usually shared at a final celebratory event involving all schools, parents and refugees.